nerdsupremacist/VariadicViewBuilder/README.md

 If you want to build a view that can layout it's children, you need to get them as an array.
 That's where `@VariadicViewBuilder`.
 It's a function builder that allows you to get an array of views, but with the same API look as a regular `@ViewBuilder`.

+And the important thing is that it automatically deals with `ForEach` and similar Views, just like `HStack` and `VStack` already do.
+So you can provide an API that is consistent with Apple's.

 ## Example